 Robotic welding evolved into a mainstay in manufacturing.
 Benefits range from increased production to quality and helping us to transition to Industry 4.0.

-Iot in welding is a long way from the Bronze Age when people hammered two pieces of copper together.
-Now, there are times when people aren't really needed.
+IoT in welding is a long way from the Bronze Age when people hammered two pieces of copper together.
+Sometimes people are not needed.

 Subscribe to Fab Times!